williamngan/pts/guide/md/_0100_Get_started.md

 var form = new BeautifulForm( space );
 ```

+### Quick Start

-Alternatively, you can use the **Quick Start** mode to create CanvasSpace and CanvasForm directly.
-This will create two global variables called `space`, and it also returns an animate function for you to use.
+For quick prototyping, you can use the **quickStart** function to create CanvasSpace and CanvasForm directly.
+This will create two global variables called `space` and `form`, and the function also returns an animate function for you to use.
 You can do all these in just one line of code:

 ```
 var run = Pts.quickStart( "#hello", "#fff" );

-// quickStart returns a function wrapper for use in animation loop, eg:
-// run( function(time, ftime) { ... } );
+// quickStart returns a function wrapper for use in animation loop, eg: run( function(time, ftime) { ... } );
 ```

 Now we have paper and pencil.
 What should we draw?